VirtualEmbryo/delaunay-watershed/README.md

     - `dw3d.viewing.plot_cells_polyscope(DW)` plot the resulting mesh in polyscope.
     - `dw3d.viewing.plot_in_napari(DW, add_mesh=True)` offers more information about the procedure.
 - `with DW:`
-    - `DW.return_mesh()` `return` (`Verts`,`Faces_multimaterial`):
+    - `DW.return_mesh()` `return` (`points`,`triangles`, `labels`):
-        - `Verts` is an V x 3 numpy array of vertex positions, where V is the number of vertices.
+        - `points` is an V x 3 numpy array of vertex positions, where V is the number of vertices.
-        - `Faces_multimaterial` is a F x 5 numpy array of F faces (triangles) and labels, where at each row the 3 first indices refers to the indices of the three vertices of that triangle and the 2 last refer to a given interface label.
+        - `triangles` is a T x 3 numpy array of T triangles, where at each row the 3 indices refer to the indices of the three vertices of that triangle
+        - `labels` is a T x 2 numpy array of T pair of labels, where at each row the 2 indices refer to a given interface label.
 An interface label is made of two indices referring to the two materials (e.g. cells) lying on each of its side, 0 being the exterior medium by convention.

 #### 3 - Analyze the geometry